 and a partridge in a pear tree

-PNC Wealth Management has been entertained the banking world and the common man since 1986 by calculating the total cost of the items in this song, if purchased at the current prices.
+PNC Bank has been entertained the banking world and the common man since 1986 by calculating the total cost of the items in this song, if purchased at the current prices.

-If you wonder how much the TRUE LOVE could cost you this holiday season in 2011, the answer is more than $100K!
+If you wonder how much the TRUE LOVE could cost you this holiday season, the answer is more than $100K!

 PNC tabulated the “True Cost of Christmas,” which is the total cost of items gifted by a True Love, repeated in the song’s verses.
 This holiday season is the most expensive year ever: a very generous True Loves have to fork over $101,119.84 for all 364 gifts.